easttennesseecc-star/Q-Top-Dog-IDE/STANDALONE_DEPLOYMENT_GUIDE.md

 ### Running Multiple Instances

-You can run multiple copies of Q-IDE on the same PC:
+You can run multiple copies of Top Dog on the same PC:
 - Each copy must use different ports
-- Edit `LAUNCH_Q-IDE.bat` to change the port numbers
+- Edit `LAUNCH_Top Dog.bat` to change the port numbers

 ## Troubleshooting on Target PC